dantschi/snippets/README.md

 # snippets

-This repository is a collection of useful code snippets.
+This repository is a collection of useful code snippets and small projects.